awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **Aurora support for db\.r6g**
   + Aurora MySQL versions 2\.09\.2 and higher support the db\.r6g instance classes\.
   +  Aurora PostgreSQL versions 12\.4 and higher and versions 11\.9 and higher support the db\.r6g instance classes\.
-+ **Aurora support for db\.r5**
-  + Aurora MySQL versions support the db\.r5 instance classes as specified in the following table\.
-These instance classes are available in all Aurora regions except AWS GovCloud \(US\-West\), AWS GovCloud \(US\-East\), and China \(Beijing\)\.
-  + For Aurora PostgreSQL, the engine versions that support db\.r5 instance classes depend on the AWS Region that your DB cluster is in\.
-To determine which Aurora PostgreSQL versions support db\.r5 instance classes for a specific AWS Region, use the CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-orderable-db-instance-options.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-orderable-db-instance-options.html)\.
-Enter the AWS Region of your cluster for the `--region` parameter in the following command\.

-    For Linux, macOS, or Unix:

-    ```
-    aws rds describe-orderable-db-instance-options --engine aurora-postgresql --db-instance-class db.r5.large \
-        --query 'OrderableDBInstanceOptions[].[DBInstanceClass,StorageType,Engine,EngineVersion]' --output text \
-        --region your-cluster-AWS-Region
-    ```

-    For Windows:

-    ```
-    aws rds describe-orderable-db-instance-options --engine aurora-postgresql --db-instance-class db.r5.large ^
-        --query 'OrderableDBInstanceOptions[].[DBInstanceClass,StorageType,Engine,EngineVersion]' --output text ^
-        --region your-cluster-AWS-Region
-    ```
 + **Aurora support for db\.t3**
   + Aurora MySQL supports the db\.t3\.medium and db\.t3\.small instance classes for Aurora MySQL 1\.15 and higher, and all Aurora MySQL 2\.x versions\.
-These instance classes are available for Aurora MySQL in all Aurora regions except China \(Beijing\)\.
   + For Aurora MySQL db\.r5, db\.r4, and db\.t3 DB instance classes, no instances in the cluster can have pending instance\-level system updates\.
-To see pending system updates, use the following AWS CLI command\.
+To see pending system updates, use the following AWS Command Line Interface \(AWS CLI\) command\.

     ```
     aws rds describe-pending-maintenance-actions